svenlankester/syftbox-netflix/README.md

 1. **Aggregated / PET Files:**

-   - 📂 Path: `/SyftBox/datasites/<your-email>/api_data/netflix_trend_participant/`
+   - 📂 Path: `/SyftBox/datasites/<your-email>/api_data/netflix_trend/`
-   - This folder contains the aggregated and/or processed (privacy enhanced) Netflix viewing history, accessible to aggregator.
-For instance, parameters of machine learning models for federated learning or differential private metrics.
+   - This folder contains the aggregated and/or processed (privacy enhanced) Netflix viewing history, **accessible to aggregator**.
+For instance, parameters of machine learning models for federated learning or differential private data.

-2. **Full Viewing History:**
+2. **Private Processed Files:**

    - 📂 File: `/SyftBox/datasites/<your-email>/private/netflix_data/netflix_full.npy`
-   - Contains the full version of the Netflix viewing history, stored privately and not accessible externally.
-This could be used as a starting point for PETs evaluations,
+   - Contains the full version of the Netflix viewing history, stored privately and **not accessible to others**.
+This could be used as a starting point for PETs processing.

----

-## 🔮 Future Work

-- **Noise Addition:** Implement differential privacy by adding noise to the reduced data.
-- 📈 **Trend Analysis:** Develop algorithms for analyzing viewing trends across participants while preserving privacy.
-- 🤖 **Automation:** Streamline the workflow to minimize manual setup requirements.
+   - 📂 File: `/SyftBox/datasites/<your-email>/private/netflix_data/tvseries_views_sparse_vector.npy`
+   - It is a sparse one-hot encoded vectors of TV series and number of episodes seen, stored privately and **not accessible to other**.
+The vocabulary to check which TV series represent certain index is available from the aggregator only to the participants of this app.

 ---